-She also said that her grandmother’s jewellery was kept in the safe in the bedroom that Walter Dinnivan occupied and hat Walter Dinnivan always carried the key to the safe on his person, adding that she could identify that key as being on the bunch of keys that the police found in the same.
+She also said that her grandmother’s jewellery was kept in the safe in the bedroom that Walter Dinnivan occupied and that Walter Dinnivan always carried the key to the safe on his person, adding that she could identify that key as being on the bunch of keys that the police found in the safe.

 The granddaughter also said that when she left the house on the Sunday evening that Walter Dinnivan had been wearing a diamond tie ring, a single stone diamond ring and a wedding ring, as well as a silver watch, all of which were determined to have been stolen from him.